FasterXML/jackson-module-scala/README.md

 One Scala module that isn't part of `DefaultScalaModule` is `ScalaObjectDeserializerModule`.
 This module is used to ensure that deserialization to a Scala object does not create a new instance of the object.
-This latter module is not yet included in `DefaultScalaModule` for backward compatibility reasons.
+This latter module is not yet included in `DefaultScalaModule` but will be included in v2.16.0.
-It is included in the v3.0.0, which is still under development.
+It is already included in v3.0.0, which is still under development.

 ## DeserializationFeature.FAIL_ON_NULL_CREATOR_PROPERTIES